-Maybe a weekend away will give you a chance to take stock of where you are at and how you see the next months unrolling.
+A weekend away will give you a chance to take stock of where you are, and how you see the next months unrolling.

-Involving each other in things outside of baby’s arrival can be important too.
+Involving each other in things outside of baby’s arrival is important too.

-Even a movie night at home snuggling up can do your connection wonders.
+Even snuggling up for a movie night at home can do your wonders for your connection.

-You may find you’re sweating quite a lot now, which is your body’s way of trying to cool off.
+You might find you’re sweating quite a lot now; this is your body’s way of trying to cool off.

 Heartburn and indigestion are likely to make an appearance.

-This is due to baby pushing up out of the pelvis and crowding your digestive system.
+This happens because baby is pushing up out of the pelvis and crowding your digestive system.

-Make sure to include plenty of protein-rich foods in your diet to help boost your energy levels.
+Make sure you include plenty of protein-rich foods in your diet to help boost your energy levels.

 It is really important to ensure you are getting plenty of nutrients in your diet, especially iron.

-Likewise it’s important you make sure you’re getting enough iron in your diet.
+It’s important to make sure you’re getting enough iron in your diet.

 Iron can be found in red meat, dark leafy greens, dried fruits and oatmeal.

-Consuming iron rich foods with those high in vitamin C helps boost iron absorption.
+Try to combine iron-rich foods with foods high in vitamin C. This vitamin helps boost iron absorption.

-At 20 weeks pregnant, you are more prone to urinary tract infections (UTI), because the smooth muscles in your urinary tract relax.
+At 20 weeks pregnant, you are more prone to urinary tract infections (UTI), because the smooth muscles in your urinary tract have relaxed.

-Frequent urination is a common symptom of a bladder infection but is also common during pregnancy.
+Frequent urination is a common symptom of a bladder infection but it is also common during pregnancy.

 If you have any pain or burning when you urinate it is a good idea to see your caregiver.

-Your baby at 20 weeks is growing fast but still has plenty of room to move about.
+At 20 weeks, your baby is growing fast but still has plenty of room to move about.

-Not only can can your baby hear your voice he can recognise your voice over other people’s voices.
+Not only can can your baby hear your voice he can now recognise it and distinguish it from other people’s voices.

-If you haven’t started talking to him already, now is a good time.
+If you haven’t already started talking to him, now is a good time.

 Your baby is swallowing plenty of amniotic fluid now.

-This is a thick tar-like substance that fills the intestines and will be the first bowel movement after birth.
+Meconium is a thick, tar-like substance that fills the intestines.
+It will be your baby’s first bowel movement after birth.

-This week, your baby weighs about 289 grams and s about the size of a banana.
-The crown to rump measurement is 16.5 cm long.
+This week, your baby weighs about 289 grams and is about the size of a banana.
+The crown to rump measurement is 16.5 cm.